New Student Programs (NSP)

 NSP is dedicated to assisting and supporting new students through transitional issues that may occur in the first year of college at CSI.
 The services include: providing new student (freshman and transfer) orientation programs prior to the beginning of each semester, planning Freshman Convocation, and coordinating the CLUE (College Life Unit Experience) Program.
 The CLUE Program consists of workshops and programs geared to help students learn more about CSI and themselves through our Co-Curricular and Personal Growth programs.

-The NSP Office also maintains an Information Center for new and prospective students and coordinates the New Student Mentoring Program, which provides peer-to-peer mentoring on a variety of first-year initiatives, including supporting first year students who are on, or at risk of academic probation.
+The NSP Unit also maintains an Information Center for new and prospective students and coordinates the New Student Mentoring Program, which provides peer-to-peer mentoring on a variety of first-year initiatives, including supporting first year students who are on, or at risk of academic probation.
 It also maintains records on all CLUE program activities and monitors students’ progress toward meeting the college’s new student orientation degree requirement.
-The NSP Office also coordinates the New Student Orientation Leadership Program, training current CSI students to serve as role models for incoming students during the orientation process.
-Moreover, the NSP office is also responsible for planning and implementing comprehensive programs for the College’s Pluralism & Diversity Program.
+The NSP Unit also coordinates the New Student Orientation Leadership Program, training current CSI students to serve as role models for incoming students during the orientation process.
+Moreover, the NSP Unit is also responsible for planning and implementing comprehensive programs for the College’s Pluralism & Diversity Program.